How to become a leisure centre manager

 Professional and industry bodies

-You may find it useful to join the Chartered Institute for the Management of Sport and Physical Activity for professional recognition, training opportunities and to make industry contacts.
+You can join the Chartered Institute for the Management of Sport and Physical Activity (CIMSPA) for professional recognition, training and career development opportunities.

 Further information

-You can find out more about working in leisure from the Chartered Institute for the Management of Sport and Physical Activity.
+You can find more information about working in leisure management from CIMSPA.